 A FormControl

-takes 3 arguments. a default value, a validator and an asynchronous validator.
+takes 3 arguments. a default value, a validator, and an asynchronous validator.
 All of them are optional.

 Default Value

-You can pass a default value as either as a string or as an object of key-value pair.
-When you pass object you can set both the value and the whether or not the control is disabled.
+You can pass a default value either as a string or as an object of key-value pair.
+When you pass an object you can set both the value and the whether or not the control is disabled.

 1 2 3 4 | //Setting Default value as string firstname= new FormControl(‘Sachin’); |